 Continuing Education and Training

 Electrocardiograph technicians learn their trade through on-the-job training from cardiologists and electrocardiograph technician supervisors.
-It generally takes between 4-6 weeks to complete the training period.
 Employers often prefer to train employees who already have experience in the medical health field.
-Continued training opens up opportunities as an electroencephalography technician, registered nurse or electrocardiogram monitor technician.
+Continued training can open up opportunities as an electroencephalography technician, registered nurse or electrocardiogram monitor technician.